 - 1 serving Protein Smoothie Boost

-- Blend spinach and liquid until smooth.
+- Blend spinach and coconut milk until smooth.

 - Add remaining ingredients, and blend until smooth.